jonathanpauluze/slide/README.md

 </h1>

 <h4 align="center">
-	A slide made with Valinna JavaScript
+	A slide made with Vanilla JavaScript
 </h4>

 ## :information_source: About the project